Tikun Olam (blog): Avera Mengistu affair

 In October 2014, the blog reported an Israeli Ethiopian was held in Gaza.
 A month before the gag order was lifted, Avera Mengistu's name was published in the blog.
 Silverstein speculated the gag order was in place to avoid a solidarity campaign, similar to Gilad Shalit's campaign, which might increase the price Hamas might demand for Mengistu's release.

 Other reports

 In February 2014, Silverstein published the names of two Israeli arms dealers who, he said, were involved in illicitly exporting military equipment to Iran via Greece.
 Also in February 2014, Silverstein was the first to publish the name of Naim Araidi, Israeli ambassador to Norway, who was sent home on sexual harassment allegations.

-In December 2014, the blogger published for the first time the name of Unit 8200's commander, Brig.
-Gen. Ehud Schneerson.

 In March 2016, the story of Chaim Shacham, an Israeli diplomat who was suspended amid child abuse allegations, was first reported in Tikun Olam.

 In September 2017, Silverstein published a secret decision by Israeli Supreme Court, allowing arms exports to Myanmar to continue.